 The Logitech Precision Pro wireless mouse is okay for MMO gaming.
 It's a very comfortable mouse and it feels excellently well-built.
 While it doesn't have as many side buttons as dedicated MMO mice have, you can reprogram some of its inputs to your needs.
 It has a very low maximum polling rate, and its click latency might feel too unresponsive for gaming.

 The Logitech Precision Pro wireless mouse isn't ideal for fans of ultra-light gaming since it's quite heavy.
 Although it's very comfortable to use, its click latency may feel too unresponsive for gaming.
 Also, the CPI and polling rate are fixed, so you can't adjust either to your needs.

 The Logitech Precision Pro wireless mouse is great for travel.
 It feels excellently well-built, and it feels very comfortable in all hand grips if you have small- to medium-sized hands.
 Thanks to its fantastic wireless versatility, you can use it on the go without needing to worry about a wire.
 It also has a compartment to store its USB receiver.

 The Logitech Precision Pro wireless mouse has a simple, professional look that's similar to the Logitech MX Master 2S and Logitech MX Master 3.
+It looks almost identical to the Logitech M720 Triathlon, but it's underside is black instead of white.
 It's made of matte black plastic with rubber grips on its sides, and a non-lit Logitech logo on its back.
 Since it has a thumb rest on its left side, it's designed for right-handed people.